wp-plugins/jonradio-multiple-themes/readme.txt

 == Frequently Asked Questions ==

+= What if my Themes or other plugins don't seem to be working with the jonradio Multiple Themes plugin? =

+Please ask before giving up.
+Either by [posting a Support question](http://wordpress.org/support/plugin/jonradio-multiple-themes "Support Forum") or contacting us directly by filling out this [Contact Form (click here)](http://jonradio.com/contact-us/ "Contact Form").

+If we cannot solve the problem, please consider using a WordPress Network.
+One install of WordPress allows you to have multiple separate Sites ("MultiSite"), each with a different Theme, without using the jonradio Multiple Themes plugin.
+The sites can look to the outside world as if they are just one web site by using the Sub-directories option.
+For example, Site 1 would be at example.com, and Site 2 could be at example.com/forum.

 = What if a Theme has a lot of Options that I need to change frequently? =

 You will probably want to make it the WordPress Current Theme defined in the Appearance-Themes admin panel,